Abdw3253/Bedotation-PHYS001/README.md

 # Welcome to Bedotation!!
-I uploaded the LaTeX files of the proof summary to be contributed by students of the next generation to better match their needs, as the proofs required changes a year to year.
+I uploaded the LaTeX files of the proof summary to be contributed by students of the next generation, as the proofs required changes from year to year.

+# Contribution Rules:
-Please make a new branch named with the semester (e.g., Fall-2025) and ONLY edit ```main.tex```, all other files are for the LaTeX to work.
+* Please make a new branch named with the semester (e.g., Fall-2025) and ONLY edit ```main.tex```, all other files are for the LaTeX to work.
-Please try to follow the same structure to keep the integrity and coherence of the file.
+* Try to follow the same structure to keep the integrity and coherence of the file.
-Your branch should only contain ```structure_defl.tex```, ```main.tex``` and lastly the rendered PDF propperly named with semester included.
+* Your branch should only contain  ```main.tex``` and lastly the rendered PDF properly named with the semester included.
+* Do not remove my name from the newer versions; instead, add the names of your contributors to the new versions, under my name in the author, you will find a comment with a placeholder to put your name.